History of social democracy: Decline and rejection of the Third Way (2007–present)

-Since his praise of the Nordic model indicated focus on social democracy as opposed to views involving social ownership of the means of production, several political commentators have argued that democratic socialism has become a misnomer for social democracy in American politics.
+Since his praise of the Nordic model indicated focus on social democracy as opposed to views involving social ownership of the means of production, some political commentators have argued that "democratic socialism" has become a misnomer for social democracy in American politics.
 Sanders previously advocated for some form of public ownership, supports workplace democracy, an expansion of worker cooperatives and the democratisation of the economy.
 Sanders' proposed legislation include worker-owned businesses, the Workplace Democracy Act, employee ownership as alternative to corporations and a package to encourage employee-owned companies.
 While seen as part of the liberal New Deal or social democratic tradition, Sanders associates the New Deal as part of the socialist tradition and claimed the New Deal's legacy to "take up the unfinished business of the New Deal and carry it to completion".

-In an August 2018 poll conducted by Gallup, a majority of Americans under the age of 30 in the United States stated they approved of socialism.
-57% of Democratic leaning voters viewed socialism positively and 47% saw capitalism positively.
-71% of Republican leaning voters who were polled saw capitalism under a positive light and 16% viewed socialism in a positive light.
-A June 2019 Harris Poll found that socialism is more popular with women than men, with 55% of women between the ages of 18 and 54 preferring to live in a socialist society while a majority of men surveyed in the poll chose capitalism over socialism.
-A November 2019 YouGov poll found that 7 out of 10 millennials in the United States would vote for a socialist presidential candidate and 36% had a favorable view of communism.
-Progressive reforms and social democratic policies have been proposed, including the United States National Health Care Act to enact universal single-payer health care and the Green New Deal.
-In November 2018, Alexandria Ocasio-Cortez and Rashida Tlaib, who are members of the Democratic Socialists of America (DSA), a democratic socialist organization which advocates social democratic reforms that "will weaken the power of corporations and increase the power of working people", were elected to the House of Representatives while eleven DSA candidates were elected to state legislatures.

-On 30 November 2018, The Sanders Institute and the Democracy in Europe Movement 2025 founded the Progressive International, a political organization which unites social democrats with other democratic socialists, labour unionists and progressive activists.
+The Progressive Alliance is a political international organisation founded on 22 May 2013 by left-wing political parties, the majority of which are current or former members of the Socialist International.
+The organisation states that its aim is becoming the global network of "the progressive, democratic, social-democratic, socialist and labour movement."